 Step 8: Bring the equipment back on line

-When the work is done the machine will be brought back into operation.
-Make a point of telling affected area personnel that the equipment is being brought back into service.
-The procedure should spell out the exact steps that are involved, along with the correct sequence.
-For example, one typically must open a discharge valve before you open the inlet, so any incoming product has a place to go.
+When the work is done and all tools and other materials have been removed, the machine can be brought back into operation.
+Here again, the procedure should spell out the exact steps that are involved, along with the correct sequence.
+For example, you may need to open a particular machine’s discharge valves before you open the inlet, so any unexpected water or steam remaining in the lines has a place to go.

 Bonus step: Keep procedures up-to-date